-Preparation of intravenous solutions:
+Preparation of intravenous solutions

-Intravenous needles, syringes or sets having aluminum components should not be employed in preparation or administration of Cisplatin Injection solutions.
+IV needles, syringes or sets having aluminum components should not be employed in preparation or administration of CISPLATIN INJECTION solutions.
 An interaction will occur between aluminum and platinum from cisplatin, causing formation of a black precipitate, which is visible in the reconstituted solution, and a loss of potency.

-Dilute the prepared Cisplatin Injection in 2 litres of 5% Dextrose in 0.45% Sodium Chloride Injection or 5% Dextrose in 0.3% Sodium Chloride Injection, containing 37.5 g of Sterile Mannitol.
+Dilute the prepared CISPLATIN INJECTION in 2 liters of 5% dextrose in one half or one third normal saline, containing 37.5 g of mannitol.

-Diluted Cisplatin Injection solution is suitable for intravenous infusion.
+Diluted CISPLATIN INJECTION solution is suitable for intravenous infusion.
 This solution is not preserved and it should be used within 24 hours.
 Any unused portion should be discarded after that time, in order to avoid risk of microbial contamination.

-As with all parenteral drug products, intravenous admixtures should be inspected visually for clarity, particulate matter, precipitate, discolouration and leakage prior to administration, whenever solution and container permit.
-Solutions showing haziness, particulate matter, precipitate, discolouration or leakage should not be used.
+As with all parenteral drug products, intravenous admixtures should be inspected visually for clarity, particulate matter, precipitate, discoloration and leakage prior to administration, whenever solution and container permit.
+Solutions showing haziness, particulate matter, precipitate, discoloration or leakage should not be used.